 I was lying flat on my back, watching two hungry geckos devour bug after bug on the thatched ceiling.
-Meanwhile, a man was driving a sharpened bamboo stick with a nail into the sensitive part of my inner arm.
+Meanwhile, a man was tapping a sharpened bamboo stick with into the sensitive part of my inner arm.

-Bucket list goal of “Get a Traditional Bamboo Tattoo in Thailand” = done.
+Bucket list goal of “Get a Traditional Bamboo Tattoo” is done.

-Although the method is a little medieval, this one hurt far less than a regular tattoo.
-Having a Thai guy come at me with a long, pointy object was a little nerve wracking, however, at least he was smiling.
+Although the method is a little medieval, this one hurt far less than a regular tattoo done with the “gun.”
+Having a Thai guy come at me with a long, pointy object while rocking Metallica was a little intimidating; however, at least he was smiling.
 Maybe because I paid him $50.

 Tap.
 Tap.
 Tap.

-Occasionally, the cluster of needles would plunge a little deeper than before and I would wince, but I had an audience of curious passersby from the street watching, so I tried not to flinch.
+Occasionally, the point would plunge a little deeper than before and I would wince, but I had an audience of curious passersby from the street and a nice Belgian traveler watching, so I tried not to flinch.